techidaily/site-win11/source/_posts/revamping-admin-oversight-of-chromium-and-microsoft-edge-browsing-experience.md

  A potentially unwanted application often modifies the Windows Registry to set policies for the browser.
 You can manually remove these policies from Registry Editor to remove the message.

  Note that modification to your Windows Registry involves risk.
-Make sure to[create a system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and[back up your Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before proceeding with the below step.
+Make sure to [create a system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and [back up your Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before proceeding with the below step.

 1. Press**Win + R** to open**Run** .
 2. Type**regedit** and click**OK** to open**Registry Editor** .